-Building/Classroom keys will be issued and must be checked in at the end of your contract.
-There will be a charge for lost keys due to the substantial cost in changing locks.
+Building/Classroom keys or key cards will be issued and must be checked in at the end of your contract.
+There will be a charge for lost keys or key cards due to the substantial cost in changing locks.
 Charges will be housed with each building principal.